article

 Spotlight allows macOS users to search all the files on their computer.
 It can search by file name, type, and contents, but has only a basic understanding of most files by default.
 To enable more detailed indexing and searching, Apple created the Spotlight Importer plug-in system, which allows third-party apps to enhance Spotlight’s metadata index with more information about their custom files.

-Since robots often produce large amounts of data that’s time-consuming to search, many users and teams will store their data in a data center, or use a cloud service like the Foxglove Data Platform.
+Since robots often produce large amounts of data that’s time-consuming to search, many users and teams will store their data in a data center, or use a cloud service like the Foxglove.
 But working with files on your local computer can be an indispensable part of robotics development workflows, and a Spotlight importer would add metadata search to the arsenal of tools available to a roboticist.

 In this post, let's dive deep into the process of developing a Spotlight importer for MCAP files, using MCAP's native Swift API.
 Foxglove introduced MCAP to address the need for a common format for data storage and transfer in the robotics industry.